elizangelaxavier/Microsoft-DP200/instructions/dp-200-08_instructions.md

 After completing this lab, you will be able to:

-1. An Introduction to Security
+1. Explain Security
-1. Key security components
+1. Describe key security components
-1. Securing Storage Accounts and Data Lake Storage
+1. Secure Storage Accounts and Data Lake Storage
-1. Securing Data Stores
+1. Secure Data Stores
-1. Securing Streaming Data
+1. Secure Streaming Data

 ## Scenario